DavidRambo/dnr-hugo/content/portfolio/cv/index.md

 ## Service
 ### Professional
-Review Board Member, Angelaki: Journal of the Theoretical Humanities, December 2017 to present.
+Review Board Member, _Angelaki: Journal of the Theoretical Humanities_, December 2017 to present.

 Chair, “Microbe Futures 3: Duke's Speculative Sensation Lab, Part 1” 33rd Annual Conference of the Society for Literature, Science, and the Arts , Irvine, CA, November 9–10, 2019.